Our Danby Marble Countertops - Two Months In

 Bruising

-Okay - we didn’t come across this issue that often during our research but it is what we are seeing the most of - bruising.
-What is bruising you ask?
-This is when you drop something heavy on the marble and get a mark.
-You cannot feel these when you run your fingers across them but they are bright white and can stick out.
+Okay - we didn’t come across this issue that often during our research, but it is what we are seeing the most of - bruising.
+What is bruising, you ask?
+This is when you drop something heavy on the marble and it gets a mark.
+You cannot feel these when you run your fingers across them, but they are bright white and can stick out.

 We got our first bruise before we even photographed the kitchen.
-Stephen dropped a glass jar of tomato sauce a few inches after grocery shopping.
+Stephen dropped a glass jar of tomato sauce from a few inches up while putting away groceries.
 The result… a cute little stun.

-I (David) was a bit stunned myself, only to add a stun of my own a few days later when I dropped a piece of metal while working on something.
+I (David) was a bit stunned myself, only to add a stun of my own a few days later when I dropped a piece of metal while working on something else.

 // Take Away: We have a nice collection of small stuns and we are sure there are more to come.